 - Enter BIOS Settings.

-- Look for the OnChip SATA Type option.
+- Look for the OnChip SATA Type option or a nything similar.

 - Enable the AHCI mode.